andreaseger/swimdb/README.markdown

 Newest changes
 --------------

+- hacked a populate script to generate some data for development
 - validation errors now have a red border, just had to add the sass snippet, even works with items
 - replaced mongomapper for mongoid
 - Passanger in development?!?